 The "preponderance of the evidence" standard is used in all academic misconduct cases.
-This means that one must prove that it is more likely than not that the accused student committed the misconduct for which she or he is accused.
+This means that one-all evidence presented must prove that it is more likely than not that the accused student committed the misconduct for which she or he is accused.